gaebar/vietgram-1/README.md

 - Mia Meroi: https://github.com/MiaLearnsToCode

 ### Brief
-Build a MERN stack application in a group and to have automated tests for at least one RESTful resource on the back-end.
+Build a MERN (MongoDB, Express, React, Node) stack application in a group and to have automated tests for at least one RESTful resource on the back-end.

 ### Technologies
 - HTML5 & ES6 JavaScript